 Neiswender became the sixth county boy to win the L-L League title since 1990.
 He is the first Falcon to win the 3.1-mile race since Alex Galli led Crest to the L-L championship in 2010.

 "This was a humongous goal," explained Neiswender.
 "It was really, really nerve wracking coming into this race because historically in the past few years I haven't done well.
-I've never medaled at this race, so it's nice to have your first medal being gold."

 The 3.1-mile race opened with little separation at the front of the pack.
 Neiswender and Urban exchanged the lead several times before gaining a slight edge on the field in the final mile.